Lessons from the first JUNO results: Introduction

 \section{Introduction}

 In the realm of neutrino oscillation studies, the first results of the Jiangmen Underground Neutrino Observatory (JUNO)~\cite{JUNO:2025gmd} represent a significant step forward.
-Just 59.1 days of exposure have been enough to reach world-leading precision on their dominant oscillation parameters, $\Dmq_{12}$ and $\theta_{12}$.
-These first results constitute a milestone in the path to achieve JUNO's ultimate goals of precision measurements of $\Dmq_{12}$, $\theta_{12}$, and $\Dmq_{31}$~\cite{JUNO:2022mxj}, and of determining the neutrino mass ordering (MO) with more than $3\sigma$ significance~\cite{JUNO:2015zny}.
+Just 59.1 days of exposure have been enough to reach world-leading precision on their dominant oscillation parameters, $\Dmq_{21}$ and $\theta_{12}$.
+These first results constitute a milestone in the path to achieve JUNO's ultimate goals of precision measurements of $\Dmq_{21}$, $\theta_{12}$, and $\Dmq_{31}$~\cite{JUNO:2022mxj}, and of determining the neutrino mass ordering (MO) with more than $3\sigma$ significance~\cite{JUNO:2015zny}.

 Determining the MO is an important open question in neutrino physics.
 Among others, it has significant implications for neutrinoless double beta decay searches, it can affect the neutrino mass scale relevant for cosmology, and it is key to break existing degeneracies, \textit{e.g.}, in leptonic CP violation~\cite{Esteban:2024eli}.
-While the intrinsic sensitivity of JUNO to the MO is based on a subtle interference effect between fast ($\Dmq_{31}$-driven) and slow ($\Dmq_{21}$-driven) oscillation modes~\cite{Petcov:2001sy}, a potentially much earlier identification of the MO could emerge from the combination of independent percent-level determinations of $|\Dmq_{31}|$ from JUNO and $\nu_\mu/\bar{\nu}_\mu$ disappearance data~\cite{Choubey:2003qx, Nunokawa:2005nx, Minakata:2006gq, Blennow:2013vta, Cabrera:2020ksc}.
+While the intrinsic sensitivity of JUNO to the MO is based on a subtle interference effect between fast ($\Dmq_{31}$-driven) and slow ($\Dmq_{21}$-driven) oscillation modes~\cite{Petcov:2001sy, Choubey:2003qx}, a potentially much earlier identification of the MO could emerge from the combination of independent percent-level determinations of $|\Dmq_{31}|$ from JUNO and $\nu_\mu/\bar{\nu}_\mu$ disappearance data.
+This latter possibility was mentioned in Refs.~\cite{Choubey:2003qx, deGouvea:2005hk} and demonstrated in detail in Ref.~\cite{Nunokawa:2005nx}, see also~\cite{Minakata:2006gq, Blennow:2013vta, Cabrera:2020ksc,Parke:2024xre}.

-In this respect, it is important to remark that in Ref.~\cite{JUNO:2025gmd} the JUNO collaboration has not presented any results on $|\Dmq_{31}|$ and the MO with their first data, limiting the analysis (including the provided details on the systematic uncertainties) to the dominant oscillation mode due to $\Dmq_{12}$ and $\theta_{12}$.
+In this respect, it is important to remark that in Ref.~\cite{JUNO:2025gmd} the JUNO collaboration has not presented any results on $|\Dmq_{31}|$ and the MO with their first data, limiting the analysis (including the provided details on the systematic uncertainties) to the dominant oscillation mode due to $\Dmq_{21}$ and $\theta_{12}$.
 Nevertheless, it can be an informative exercise to explore the possible sensitivity to $|\Dmq_{31}|$ and the MO of these first results within the publicly available information, as well as the dependence of these results on possible unknowns, especially in combination with the remaining global oscillation data.